YaroslavBordovoy/digital-goods-app/README.md

 - ✅**Cart** → page with a list of selected goods for order confirmation

 ## How to run the project:
+### Important!
+For the project to work correctly, you need to set up environment variables.
+See .env.sample

 1. Clone the repository:
 ```
 git clone https://github.com/YaroslavBordovoy/digital-goods-app.git